Diagrams of Theory: Griswold's Cultural Diamond

 The cultural diamond emerged out of Griswold's dissertation research at Harvard, "Renaissance revivals: the continuing interaction between culture and society," completed in 1980.
 Or, at least I assume, as I haven't actually seen her dissertation.
 I also speculate that the diagram probably appeared in a paper, "The cultural diamond: alternative problems for research in the sociology of art" Griswold presented in 1981 at the Eastern Sociological Society's meeting in New York.
 The first published iteration of the diagram is in Griswold's first book Renaissance revivals: City comedy and revenge tragedy in the London theatre, 1576-1980, published in 1986.

-Roughly 25 years later, Gary Alan Fine referred to the cultural diamond as "Perhaps the central conceptual model within the sociology of culture approach" (2001:142).
+Roughly 25 years after Griswold coined the term, Gary Alan Fine referred to the cultural diamond as "Perhaps the central conceptual model within the sociology of culture approach" (2001:142).
 It is difficult to assess the extent to which this is the case.
 Searching Google Scholar with the phrase "cultural diamond" returns roughly 300 entries -- many of them are master's and PhD theses (including "Griswold" reduces this number to about 230).
-That doesn't seem like a lot, but as Fine is a heavy-hitter in the field, I'll just defer to his judgement.
+That doesn't seem like a lot, but as Fine is a heavy-hitter in the field, I'll just defer to his judgment.

 In order to really understand what Griswold's Cultural Diamond accomplishes, it is important to wrap your mind around the curious intellectual milieu in which Griswold first cut her teeth.
 In particular, there was (and I suppose continues to be) a distinction drawn between "culture" and "society" or "the cultural" and "the social."
 This may seem, at first, like an obvious distinction -- but I don't actually buy it.
 Rather than resulting from something about human life (i.e. that some real entity called "society" is completely different from some real entity called "culture"), I would argue, this division is really resulting from the nature of disciplinary history in the United States.
 This is a two-pronged history.